 Lauren joined the Trust in 2012, with a background in policy and research work and public affairs.

 Previously, Lauren worked as a Researcher for Marilyn Livingstone MSP, particularly on policies relating to construction, women’s issues and Higher and Further education.
 Lauren has also worked as a Public Affairs Executive for the Federation of Master Builders, focusing on engaging with the Scottish and UK Governments on skills and training, creating a better business environment and building a Greener Scotland.

-Lauren has an MA (Hons) in International Relations from the University of St Andrews, and in her spare time volunteers with Maggie’s Cancer Caring Centre Fife as a Communications Volunteer.
+Lauren has an MA (Hons) in International Relations from the University of St Andrews, and is a Trustee of Home Start Kirkcaldy.

 Follow Lauren Pennycook on Twitter!

 Lauren joined the Carnegie UK Trust in June 2017 as the Events and Communications Officer, bringing with her over 6 years of bespoke events experience.

 Lauren studied Marketing with Digital Media at Edinburgh Napier University before working on projects with the Edinburgh Fringe Festival.
 Most recently, she planned and coordinated weddings and events at Scotland’s largest leisure resort.
 Lauren is a keen photographer and enjoys travelling around Scotland with her camera.